peeringdb/docs/docs/ix-f-json-import-rules.md

 PeeringDB allows networks and IXes to contol entries via the IX-F JSON import feature.

 ## General remarks
 If and how information is imported heavily depends on the `state` field.
-So, both network and IX check what is set.
+So, both network and IX should check what is set.
 The importer has been modified to act on `active`, `connected`, `operational` or if the `state` is not set at all.
 If `state` is set to `inactive` nothing is done, even if the network has set `allow_ixp_update` to yes.

 If a network is in the IX-F JSON import but not in PeeringDB it is not added.